 Before anything else, know that different ingredients react differently with different skin types.
 You may not experience the same results that others have had.
 The trick is to get to know your skin better.

-- Top Body Washes and Soaps for Acne Prone Skin
+- 19 Best Body Washes & Soaps for Acne Prone Skin

 - What is Causing My Body Acne?